alephium/docs/docs/dapps/testing-and-debugging.md

 ```
 `Add.stateForTest({})` creates a state of the `Add` contract that we
 can pass on to the `existingContracts` parameter.
 We also need to pass
-`addState.contractId` as a initial field to the `Math` contract.
+`addState.contractId` as an initial field to the `Math` contract.
 After
 executing the test, we can verify the result with the same assertions
 as before.